-- Peter said, "I clean the black shoes." → Peter said (that) he cleaned the black shoes. - Anna said, "I can drive a ten-wheeler truck." → Anna said (that) she could drive a ten-wheeler truck. - Jack said, "My wife went with me to the show." → Jack said (that) his wife had gone with him to the show. - 1.
-The tense in the reported speech is one step back into the past. - present-past - past-past perfect - present perfect-past perfect - present progressive-past progressive - can, will, may-could, would, might - 2. that may be used to introduce the quoted statement. - 3. change the pronouns to match the subject of the sentence: I-he/she; my wife-his wife - 4.
+- Peter said, "I clean the black shoes." (arrow symbol) Peter said (that) he cleaned the black shoes. - Anna said, "I can drive a ten-wheeler truck." (arrow symbol) Anna said (that) she could drive a ten-wheeler truck. - Jack said, "My wife went with me to the show." (arrow symbol) Jack said (that) his wife had gone with him to the show. - The tense in the reported speech is one step back into the past.
+1. - present-past - past-past perfect - present perfect-past perfect - present progressive-past progressive - can, will, may-could, would, might - 2. that may be used to introduced the guoted statement. - 3. change the pronouns to match the subject of the sentence: I-he/she; my wife-his wife - 4.
 If the reporting verb (e.g. said) is in the past, the reported clause will be in the past form.
 If simple present, present perfect or future is used in the reporting verb (e.g. says) the tense is retained. - He says the test is difficult. - Jack will say that he comes to work early everyday.

-Ask your teacher the following questions and take good notes of his/her answers.
-After you have finished the questions, report back to your teacher what you learned about him/her, using reported speech.
+IV.
+SAY IT!
+Ask you teacher the following questions making sure to take good notes.
+After you have finished the questions, report back to your teacher what you have learnt about him/her using reported speech.

 - What is your favorite sport and how long have you been playing/doing it? - What are your plans for your next vacation? - How long have you known your best friend?
-Can you give me a description of - What kind of music do you like?
+Can you give me a description of him/her? - What kind of music do you like?
 Have you always listened to that kind of music? - What did you use to do when you were younger that you don't do anymore?
 Do you have any predictions about the future? - Can you tell me what you do on a typical Saturday afternoon? - What were you doing yesterday at this time? - Which two promises will you make concerning learning English?